uedvt359/tcs-garr/README.md

    - Save the TOTP seed provided after enabling 2FA, as you will need it for future authentication.
 TOTP seed is like `otpauth://totp/HARICA:...omissis...`
    - After enabling 2FA, request an existing administrator to elevate your account to Administrator privileges.

-Once these steps are completed, you are ready to use the Harica client.
+Once these steps are completed, you are ready to use the TCS-GARR client.

 ## Installation

-You can install the Harica package in a virtual environment or via `pipx`.
+You can install the TCS-GARR client in a virtual environment or via `pipx`.

 ### Virtual Environment